Department website: http://medicine.hsc.wvu.edu/pt

 PT 741.
 Professional Development 3.
 3 Hours.

-The roles of the physical therapist as an educator and a provider of primary, providing culturally competent care, and post-professional.
+The roles of the physical therapist as an educator and a provider of primary, secondary and tertiary prevention services in the community.
+Includes information on educational theories and methods, evidence-based development of community health programs, providing culturally competent care, and post-professional development.

 PT 743.
 Geriatric Physical Therapy 1.
 2 Hours.